 2. Reduced Glare and Halos (Night Driving)

 Reflections from oncoming headlights, streetlights, and traffic signals create glare and halos with uncoated lenses.
 AR coatings eliminate these reflections, making night driving dramatically more comfortable and safer.
-Patients who drive at night benefit immensely from AR.
-This is often the primary selling point.
+This is often the primary selling point for patients who drive at night.

 3. Reduced Eye Strain (Computer Work)

-Computer screens and fluorescent lights create reflections that bounce around inside uncoated lenses, causing glare and eye strain.
-AR coatings eliminate these internal reflections, reducing eye fatigue during prolonged screen time.
-Office workers and students benefit significantly.
+Computer screens and fluorescent lights create reflections that bounce around inside uncoated lenses, causing glare and eye fatigue.
+AR coatings eliminate these internal reflections, reducing eye strain during prolonged screen time.
 Blue light filtering can be added to AR coatings for additional digital eye strain relief.

 4. Better Cosmetics (Invisible Lenses)

-Uncoated lenses reflect light, hiding the wearer's eyes behind white glare spots in photos and face-to-face conversations.
+Uncoated lenses reflect light, hiding the wearer's eyes behind white glare spots in photos and video calls.
 AR coatings make lenses nearly invisible, allowing people to see your eyes clearly.
-This is especially important for high-index lenses, which reflect more light.
-Patients love how AR lenses look in photos and video calls—no reflections blocking eye contact.
+Especially important for high-index lenses, which reflect more light without coating.

 5. Essential for High-Index and Progressive Lenses

-High-index lenses (1.67, 1.74) reflect 6-8% per surface without AR—cosmetically unacceptable.
+High-index lenses (1.67, 1.74) reflect 6–8% per surface without AR — cosmetically unacceptable.
 Progressive lenses have complex surface geometries that create more reflections than single-vision lenses.
-AR coating is essentially mandatory for both high-index and progressive lenses to achieve acceptable cosmetics and optics.
+AR coating is essentially mandatory for both.

 Cleaning and Caring for AR Coatings